agilestacks/stack-app-eks/README.md

 $ aws eks --region us-east-2 update-kubeconfig --name cluster-name
 ```

-Also, please make sure `certManager` and `externalDNS` addon policies are deployed.
+Please make sure `certManager` and `externalDNS` addon policies are deployed.

+Also, confirm `AWS_PROFILE` setting used to deploy the cluster (and generate Kubeconfig) match profile for the next step.
+Using different profiles - even if they're pointing to the same AWS account - may not work.

 ### 2. Install Hub CLI